-“Over the river and through the wood,” goes the “New England Boy’s Song About Thanksgiving Day,” based on a poem by Lydia Maria Child, published in 1844.
+“New England Boy’s Song About Thanksgiving Day,” based on a poem by Lydia Maria Child, published in 1844.
 Ever since that time, we’ve associated Thanksgiving with a drive to grandma and grandpa’s house—or at least a road trip to visit family and friends.

 Through the years, however, our modes of getting there have certainly changed: the horse-drawn sleigh mentioned in the song is now usually an automobile.
 And in just a few years, there will most likely be another metamorphosis: from an automobile to a self-driving car.